kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md

 ### Modify client.properties
 This file is being used by the application.
 We need to mention the client certificate path and key in this document.
 This is necessary for interacting with ScalarDL.
-The application is authenticated by DL, and the app can perform DL operations.
+The application is authenticated by ScalarDL, and the app can perform ScalarDL operations.
 The first thing you need to do is configure the Client SDK.
 The following sample properties are required properties for the Client SDK to interact with ScalarDL Ledger.

 ## Refer: